Table of Contents

 Pathophysiology of Acute Coronary Syndrome

 Acute coronary syndrome as occlusion of a coronary artery

 The repeated embolization can lead to the symptoms of unstable angina pectoris or the Non-ST segment elevation myocardial infarction.
-A thrombus causing a complete occlusion of a coronary artery results in a ST-segment elevation myocardial infarction.
+A thrombus causing a complete occlusion of a coronary artery results in an ST-segment elevation myocardial infarction.

 Symptoms of acute coronary syndrome

-There is often a sudden, severe pain, which typically radiates into the left shoulder and left arm (Caution: Radiation to the right side of the body is also possible!).
-It often occurs without previous exertion, improves only slightly or not at all by administration of nitroglycerin or rest and lasts longer than 15 minutes.
+There is often a sudden, severe pain, which typically radiates into the left shoulder and left arm.
+(Caution: Radiation to the right side of the body is also possible!)
+It often occurs without previous exertion, improves only slightly, or not at all, by administration of nitroglycerin or rest and lasts longer than 15 minutes.

 ECG and determination of the cardiac enzymes in acute coronary syndrome

-In addition to the medical history and physical examination that hint to the typical pain characteristics and, for example, can reveal blood pressure changes, a 12-lead ECG and the determination of the cardiac enzymes CK, CK-MB (specific for myocardial infarction) and especially the troponins I and T are of crucial importance.
+In addition to the medical history and physical examination that hint to the typical pain characteristics and, for example, can reveal blood pressure changes, a 12-lead ECG and the determination of the cardiac enzymes CK, CK-MB (specific for myocardial infarction) and especially the troponins I and T is of crucial importance.

 Also, the determination of myoglobin, LDH, GOT, CRP and creatinine can be useful.
 However, it is to be noted that myoglobin levels can also rise under strong physical effort, and GOT, apart from the heart, can also occur in liver cells and skeletal muscles.
-LDH can only serve as a long-time marker, as it only begins to rise after six to twelve hours and reaches its maximum after a few days.
+LDH can only serve as a long-time marker as it only begins to rise after six to twelve hours and reaches its maximum after a few days.